void

 K.u.k.
 Platzkommando, Wien,1913

-Brucker Einjährigfreiwilligenschule is mentioned by Oberleutnant Lukáš when he in a conversation with Rechnungsfeldwebel Vaněk complains over having been given the command of 11.
+Brucker Einjährigfreiwilligenschule is mentioned by Oberleutnant Lukáš when, in a conversation with Rechnungsfeldwebel Vaněk, he complains about having been given command of 11.
 Marschkompanie, a completely hopeless unit.
-It is also revealed that Hauptmann Ságner commanded the school during night exercies but had got lost and only stopped when they reached the mud by Neusiedler See.
+It is also revealed that Hauptmann Ságner commanded the school during night exercises but got lost and only stopped when they reached the mud by Neusiedler See.

 Background

 Some time after Ersatzbataillon IR.
-91 was moved to Bruck-Királyhida (1 June 1915) the reserve officer's schools from the various units in the garrison were merged.
+91 was moved to Bruck-Királyhida on 1 June 1915, the reserve officers' schools from the various units in the garrison were merged.
 The 14th course started in April 1917[a].
 See also Budweiser Einjährigfreiwilligenschule.

 Quote(s) from the novel